mqnfred/hips/README.md

 We expose four commands currently:

+ - `all` print all secret/value using a template
  - `set` add/overwrite a new secret
  - `get` read an existing secret
  - `rot` re-encrypts the whole database using a new password
- - `env` expose secrets as environment variables in a shell script
  - `del` remove a secret by name

 ## Safety